 The co-op’s relationship manager reviews the preliminary rating, adjusting it as necessary to take into account everything known about the co-op’s circumstances and the local marketplace.
 Any co-op in poor physical condition or with accumulated losses or insufficient current earnings is rated as at risk, even if it has other strengths.
 The Agency sends each co-op a report comparing its current and past performance with that of its peers.
 With the help of Agency staff and such sector organizations as CHF Canada or a local federation of housing co-operatives, the co-op is invited to work to correct whatever problems it has.

 – Satchel Paige

 The Agency is committed to serving its client co-ops and other stakeholders in a way that honours the ideals of the co-operative movement and keeps the Agency accountable.
 Client-centred service puts the needs and concerns of housing co-ops at the core of everything we do.
 Before the Agency began its work, we surveyed housing co-ops to find out what they liked about CMHC’s service and what could be improved.
 We learned that co-ops valued prompt responses, respectful treatment and ready access to the person they needed to talk to.
 The Agency committed itself to providing service of this kind, not forgetting the importance of giving information firmly grounded in fact.

 Recognizing the common interest of co-ops, their federations, CMHC and the public in our clients’ success, the Agency believes that partnerships lead to better results.
 Since the Agency became responsible for working with CMHC’s portfolio, our clients have steadily improved their operations and are following the terms of their CMHC program more closely.

-The Agency tests the quality of its service through feedback forms, quarterly interviews and client-satisfaction surveys administered by a third party every three years.
+The Agency tests the quality of its service through feedback forms, periodic interviews and client-satisfaction surveys administered by a third party every three years.
 We report each year on how close we came to achieving our published standards for client service.